UBC-DSCI/dsci-100/README.md

 ## Schedule

-*Lectures are held on Thursdays.
-Tutorials are held on Tuesdays and build on the concepts learned in lecture.*
+*Lectures are held on Tuesdays.
+Tutorials are held on Thursdays and build on the concepts learned in lecture.*

 | Lecture date | Topic | Description | Lecture pre-reading |
 |------|-------|-------------|---------------------|